aarikpokras/text-editor/README.md

-# text-editor
+# Text Editor
-A simple text editor with JavaScript.
+That one simple, free online text editor that you so sorely miss